Central Plaza (Dublin): Departure of Central Bank and renovation

 The Central Bank announced in 2012 that it would move out of the building, having purchased a site on North Wall Quay in the Dublin Docklands that was originally planned to be the headquarters of Anglo Irish Bank.
 The Central Bank sold the Dame Street Tower to Hines and Peterson Group for €67 million in 2016 and moved from the tower in 2017.

 The tower, its plaza, and public art were proposed to be added to the list of protected structures to protect the significant architecture, but this was deferred by Dublin City Council as it could impede the redevelopment proposed by the new owners.
 The owners committed that the redevelopment would maintain the building's architectural integrity.

 In 2017, renovation plans were announced under the name Central Plaza, including redevelopment of the surrounding plaza, office space, and the addition of a two-story "rooftop venue" and viewing area.
 The renovation is being conducted by John Paul Construction, who completed a similar renovation at Miesian Plaza, the Bank of Ireland's former headquarters.
 In 2018, coworking provider WeWork agreed to lease all eight floors of the Central Plaza tower.

 As of November 2022, a number of office and retail companies had reportedly taken up tenancies in the "recently opened Central Plaza".
-As of late 2022, a "date [had] yet to be confirmed" for the opening of the planned rooftop venue.
+As of late 2022, a "date [had] yet to be confirmed" for the opening of the planned rooftop venue..
+This was opened to the public in December, 2025.